olliw42/mLRS-docu/docs/LUA.md

 ## OpenTx/EdgeTx Setup

+> [!IMPORTANT]
+> The mLRS Lua script requires EdgeTx version 2.9.x or later.

-1. In EdgeTX/OpenTX, navigate to MDL->MODEL SETUP (or SYS->HARDWARE for internal modules) and configure the RF module for CRSF or mBridge protocol with 400K baud rate.
+1. In OpenTx/EdgeTx, navigate to MDL->MODEL SETUP (or SYS->HARDWARE for internal modules) and configure the RF module for CRSF or mBridge protocol with 400K baud rate.

     - ***Note***: mLRS only officially supports 400K baud rate.